Ebenezer Hills Jr. Farmhouse

 Ebenezer Hills Jr. Farmhouse is a historic home located at Colonie in Albany County, New York.
-It was built about 1785 and is a two-story, five bay center hall plan frame farmhouse on a stone foundation.
+It was built about 1785 by Ebenezer Hills Jr. and is a two-story, five bay center hall plan frame farmhouse on a stone foundation.
 It features a one-story porch with a shed roof built about 1860 and supported by simple square columns and decorative brackets.
 Also on the property are three barns, a shed, and greenhouse.

 It was listed on the National Register of Historic Places in 1985.